-- (3) A performance agreement under subsections (1) and (2) shall contain- - (a) the period to be covered by the performance agreement; - (b) the internal outputs that the head of department is to produce during the performance period; - (c) any training, skills or personal development that the head of department is expected to undertake during the performance period; - (d) any other performance expectations as may be specified and agreed between- - (i) the head of department and the Governor; or - (ii) the head of department and the Deputy Governor; - (e) the procedures for changing the performance agreement during the financial year; - (f) a signed acknowledgement by both parties to the agreement that they have discussed and agreed the performance agreement, together with the date on which that discussion and agreement occurred; and - (g) any other matter as may be prescribed in regulations to be included in the performance agreement. - (4) The performance agreement of- - (a) a permanent secretary shall be signed by the permanent secretary and the Deputy Governor; - (b) the head of department of- - the Office of the Deputy Governor the Deputy Governor and the Governor; - (ii) the Attorney General's Chambers the Attorney General and the Governor; - (iii) the Ministry of Finance-the Financial Secretary and the Governor; - (iv) the Cabinet Secretariat the Cabinet Secretary and the Governor.
+- (3) A performance agreement under subsections (1) and (2) shall contain- - (a) the period to be covered by the performance agreement; - (b) the internal outputs that the head of department is to produce during the performance period; - (c) any training, skills or personal development that the head of department is expected to undertake during the performance period; - (d) any other performance expectations as may be specified and agreed between- - (i) the head of department and the Governor; or - (ii) the head of department and the Deputy Governor; - (e) the procedures for changing the performance agreement during the financial year; - (f) a signed acknowledgement by both parties to the agreement that they have discussed and agreed the performance agreement, together with the date on which the discussion occurred and the agreement was arrived at; and - (g) any other matter as may be prescribed in regulations to be included in the performance agreement. - (4) The performance agreement of- - (a) a permanent secretary shall be signed by the permanent secretary and the Deputy Governor; - (b) the head of department of- - (i) the Office of the Deputy Governor the Deputy Governor and the Governor; - (ii) the Attorney General's Chambers shall be signed by the Attorney General and the Governor; - (iii) the Ministry of Finance shall be signed by the Financial Secretary and the Governor;

-(5) During a financial year the parties to a performance agreement may agree to modify the performance agreement.
+- (iv) the Cabinet Secretariat shall be signed by the Cabinet Secretary and the Governor. - (5) During a financial year the parties to a performance agreement may agree to modify the performance agreement.